PeterCamilleri/CX16/docs/virtual_machines.md

 but very important cases of this would be the ability to make calls to the ROM resources like the Kernal or the Floating Point library.

 At other times, it will be useful to have VM code execute native code "inline" by switching out of VM "mode".

 * How will the VM support unit testing?

-Unit test is often done with a CPU simulator.
-The VM will need a way of accessing the simulator's command level.
+In the CX16 repository, unit test is done with a CPU simulator.
+Any VM will need a way of accessing the simulator's command level.
 This was done in my port of the Sweet-16 VM by using a reserved op-code.
-While this is less complex than other aspects, being able to do automated unit tests is a vital part of producing reliable code.
+While this is less complex than other aspects, being able to do automated unit tests is a vital part of producing quality code.

-wip

 ### The VM Instruction Pointer